qlyjsld/chess_game/README.md

 * Check the terminal / command promt for pawn promotion
 * The terminal also gives you instruction when the game end

+## Compilation

+If you have Visual Studio you can edit the source file or to recompile the application.
+I do suggest you to use the .sln file and compile it on relesase and x86.
+As the debug version of the program is very slow.

 ## Issues

 There are quite a lot of bugs related to user inputs and chess movements.
 However I already fixed most of them, if there is any bugs found in your playthough please report to me.